 If you plan to rent a car in Italy or Slovenia and drop it off in Croatia, you have a problem.
 Few agencies allow this, at least not in an online booking.
 Explore the many other ways of getting to Croatia from Italy or getting to Croatia from Slovenia, then rent a car in Croatia.

 You do not need a cross-border card or extra insurance to cross the tiny slip of Bosnian territory at Neum, on the way down the coast, should you choose that route rather than the new Peljesac Bridge.

 If you rent a car in Croatia and intend to drive through Bosnia-Hercegovina or to Montenegro you also should not need a cross-border card.
 Some car rental agencies will try to sell you this card at a hefty extra charge but it is not required by law.
 Your "green card" is supposed to cover you throughout Bosnia-Hercegovina and Montenegro.
 Unfortunately, some insurers have taken to explicitly disclaiming responsibility in those countries.
 See a detailed discussion here.

 If you intend to take the car aboard a local ferry you should inform the car rental agency at the time of pick-up.
-There is no extra charge.
+There may be an extra charge.